 Finally, beach fishing is a possibility, although most recommend you err on the side of caution and take a 20-minute walk south of the hotel zone, where a couple of remote beaches are located, as most hotel owners will be less than ready to let you fish as soon as the first beachgoers arrive.

 Located east of the shores of Playa del Carmen and staring back at the entire Yucatan Peninsula, Cozumel stands as Mexico’s largest Caribbean island.
-If for any reason you are worried about its fishing prospects, there are only two things you need to know – one, it is home to the largest reef system in the Americas, naturally vibrant with fish life, and two, almost its entire annual income is comprised of tourism, diving and charter fishing: and let’s just say the island is doing very well financially.
+If for any reason you are worried about its fishing prospects, there are only two things you need to know – one, it is home to the largest reef system in the Americas, naturally vibrant with fish life, and two, almost its entire annual income comes from tourism, diving, and charter fishing: and let’s just say the island is doing very well financially.

 Trolling is understandably super popular, with Sailfish and Marlin acting as the primary targets, usually followed by Wahoo, Tuna, Dorado and others.
 If you’re not the one to worry about the size of the catch that much, bottom fishing offers a solid chance of going after Grouper, Snappers, Triggerfish, Amberjack, as well as various reef fish that populate the area.
 Drifting at the reefs will get you close to Motton and Yellowtail Snapper, Strawberry Grouper and Amberjack, their fighting abilities paralleled only by their sublime taste.

-Obviously, not much of an intro is needed for our third and final destination, which also happens to be the most popular tourist spot in all of the Caribbean, making Puerto Rico and the Bahamas look like quiet vacation alternatives in comparison.
+Obviously, Cancun doesn’t need much of an intro.
+This is the most popular tourist spot in all of the Caribbean, making Puerto Rico and the Bahamas look like quiet vacation alternatives in comparison.
 But does Cancun have what it takes to make the best of the world’s anglers happy as well?
 (Yes.
 Yes it does.)

-Trolling and bottom fishing opportunities are just as good as anywhere else along the coast of the Yucatan peninsula, with all the usual suspects present: Sailfish, White and Blue Marlin, Mahi Mahi, Kingfish, Wahoo, Tuna, Grouper and Snapper have all gathered here, ready to put your rigs to the test.
-What sets Cancun apart from Cozumel and Playa is that you finally actually have to go to the fish instead of the other way round, with deep sea fishing usually being practiced between 15 and 35 miles from the shore.
+Trolling and bottom fishing opportunities are just as good as anywhere else along the coast of the Yucatan peninsula.
+You will find all the usual suspects: Sailfish, White and Blue Marlin, Mahi Mahi, Kingfish, Wahoo, Tuna, Grouper, and Snapper.
+What sets Cancun apart from Cozumel and Playa is that you actually have to go to the fish instead of the other way round.
+Excellent deep sea fishing grounds lie between 15 and 35 miles from the shore.